-There are over 900 road tunnels in Norway.
+There are over 1000 road tunnels in Norway (we currently have 1392 marked on the map).
 The map below shows the location of the Norwegian tunnels that we know of that are banned to cyclists.
-It also shows some of the tunnels that are open to cyclists with comments from the contributors that have cycled through them.
+It also shows the tunnels that are open to cyclists with comments from the contributors that have cycled through them.

 Each of the markers on the map below indicates a tunnel, if you click on the marker an information window will pop up.
 Some of the tunnels have photos and if you click on the thumbnail image a larger photo will appear in a separate window.